H2020-InFuse/cdff/Readme.md

 * You can compile it using CMake and a C++ compiler **in a directory on your computer**.

-    In that case, you will have installed the **dependencies** of the CDFF yourself on your computer, and the dependencies of these dependencies, and the necessary build tools.
-To do so, you can use a combination of your distribution's software package manager and/or compiling from source.
-The dependencies you compile from source do not need to be installed in your system's local hierarchy (`/usr/local/`): you may want to put them there, or you may prefer to put them in a dedicated directory next to the CDFF's source (`External/install/`), which is the **recommended** location for now as it makes uninstalling them easy.
+    In that case, you must have install the **dependencies** of the CDFF yourself on your computer, and the dependencies of these dependencies, and the necessary build tools.
+You can install the dependencies using your distribution package manager or from source.
+The dependencies you compile from source do not need to be installed in your system's local hierarchy (`/usr/local/`): you may want to install them there, or you may prefer to put them in a dedicated directory next to the CDFF's source (`External/install/`), which is the **recommended** location for now as it makes uninstalling them easy.

+    Downloading all the dependencies is easy using the included `fetch_compile_install_dependencies.sh` script.
+You should install a handful of dependencies though the package manager.

+    ```
+    $ sudo apt install libmesa-dev libxt-dev # For vtk
+    $ cd /path/to/CDFF/External/fetch_compile_install_dependencies.sh
+    ```

+    This might take up to an hour.
+If you chose this route remember to pass the `-D USE_BUNDLED_DEPENDENCIES=ON` to cmake when building.

+    The documentation about the [dependencies of the CDFF](/External/Readme.md) describes this topic in more detail.

+    ```
+    $ sudo apt install build-essential cmake wget curl \
+                       liblzma-dev libbz2-dev zlib1g-dev \
+                       libgoogle-glog-dev libatlas-base-dev libsuitesparse-dev \
+                       libavcodec-dev libavformat-dev libswscale-dev libjpeg-dev \
+                       libpng++-dev libjasper-dev libtiff5-dev libv4l-dev freeglut3-dev
+    $ cd /path/to/CDFF/External/fetch_compile_install_dependencies.sh
+    ```

+    This might take up to an hour.
+If you chose this route remember to pass the `-D USE_BUNDLED_DEPENDENCIES=ON` to cmake when building.

-    The documentation about the [dependencies of the CDFF](/External/Readme.md) describes this topic in detail.
+    The documentation about the [dependencies of the CDFF](/External/Readme.md) describes this topic in more detail.

     Once you have installed all the dependencies and build tools, you can build the CDFF (Core and Support):